sameersundrani/CS230_FinalProject_Covid19Inaccuracies/README.md

 # CS230_FinalProject_Covid19Inaccuracies

-This repo contains the code for _A Deep Learning Approach to Quantifying COVID-19 Reporting Inaccuracies in the US_
+This repo contains the code for _A Deep Learning Approach to Population Level COVID-19 Case Prediction in the US_

 by Sameer Sundrani (sundrani) and Amy Zhang (ayzhang)